faroukn/FIN6-Adversary-Emulation/README.md

 ![outline_phase2](Documentation/phase2.png)

-FIN6 used FrameworkPOS Malware: so I right in C++ emulation of that
+FIN6 used FrameworkPOS Malware: so I write in C++ emulation of that

 ---